Vintage Japanese Vase, 1966 - 1989 (Late Showa) | SKU: 26M-634-2

 • Era: 1966-1989 (Late Showa)

-• Use: Ikebana flower arrangement vase; decorative vessel
+• Use: Ikebana flower arranging vase; possibly also used as a hanging or wall-mounted vessel

 As part of our mission to preserve and share Japanese craftsmanship, we offer antiques that were made not just to be admired, but to be used.
 These pieces were crafted for everyday life, and we honor their purpose by ensuring they can continue to be enjoyed and lived with today.